dineshkoilada/dsa/patterns/18_kadane_algorithm/README.md

 ```

 ### ✅ **6.
 Edge Cases to Consider**
-- All elements are negative.
+- All elements are negative
-- Array contains only one element.
+- Array contains only one element
-- Array is empty.
+- Array is empty

 ### ✅ **7.
 How to Predict Time and Space Complexity**